hydephp/develop/docs/digging-deeper/advanced-customization.md

 **This means that there are two options to change the source and output directories:**
 1. You can change the values in the config file, which will be used by the HydeServiceProvider to set the static properties.
-2. You can change the static properties directly in the page model classes, you'd probably want to do this in a service provider.
+2. You can change the static properties directly in the page model classes, you'd probably want to do this in a service provider as it must be done before the Kernel is booted.

 ## Customizing source directories 🧪